-The Serjeant-at-Arms is required to be in the chamber at the beginning of each sitting day, during Question Time, divisions and after meal breaks.
+The Serjeant-at-Arms is required to be in the House of Representatives at the beginning of each sitting day, during Question Time, divisions and after meal breaks.

-When not in the chamber, the Serjeant-at-Arms works from an office in the Department of the House of Representatives and has several responsibilities, including:
+When not in the House, the Serjeant-at-Arms works from an office in the Department of the House of Representatives and has several responsibilities, including:

 - organising office accommodation and supplies for members and staff

 - maintaining security in the House of Representatives areas of Parliament House